Oihana PHP System

 The JSON-LD `@context` value.

-private string|null $atContext = null
+protected string|null $atContext = null

 Default is https://schema.org.